praneybehl/mdCrawler/docs/nextjs-docs/docs_app_api-reference_config_next-config-js.md

 Next.js will generate etags for every page by default.
 Learn more about how to disable etag generation here.
 ### headers
 Add custom HTTP headers to your Next.js app.
+### htmlLimitedBots
+Specify a list of user agents that should receive blocking metadata.
 ### httpAgentOptions
 Next.js will automatically use HTTP Keep-Alive by default.
 Learn more about how to disable HTTP Keep-Alive here.
 ### images